Vision Problems and Autism

 Common vision therapy goals for children with ASD include the improvement of:

 - Binocular vision

 - Visual information processing

-If your child has autism and displays behaviors that may be associated with a vision condition, contact The Vision Therapy Center at New Baltimore Optometry to schedule a comprehensive eye exam for a proper diagnosis.
-Joseph Lawless, O.D. will prescribe a vision therapy program to help improve the quality of your child’s vision and, consequently, his or her quality of life.
+If your child has autism and displays behaviors that may be associated with a vision condition, contact The Vision Therapy Center at New Baltimore Optometry to schedule a comprehensive functional eye exam for a proper diagnosis.
+We will prescribe a vision therapy program to help improve the quality of your child’s vision and, consequently, his or her quality of life.

 How Prism Lenses (Yoked Prisms or Ambient Prisms) Help

 Prism lenses help autistic children use their vision in a way that impacts other aspects of their well-being.
 For example, prisms can create immediate improvements in posture, balance and attention —significantly increasing the child’s feelings of physical safety and comfort, while decreasing anxiety, sensory overload and more.

 Prism lenses can be worn daily or just for the duration of a vision therapy program, and often produce significant visual improvements.

 Vision therapy is an evidence-based program clinically proven of many decades to be effective in developing critical neuro-visual skills in patients with autism.
 For optimal results, vision therapy should be an integral part of any interdisciplinary approach to improve the patient’s ability to function and quality of life.

 At The Vision Therapy Center at New Baltimore Optometry, Joseph Lawless, O.D. will provide your child with a program suited to his or her unique abilities and needs.
 Our goal is to help those with autism spectrum disorder perform daily tasks with ease, while diminishing the burden on themselves and those around them.